-- Regularity is key
+Regularity is key

-- Have a look at your bed and bedroom
+Have a look at your bed and bedroom

-TL;DR – think of your bedroom as a cave – it should be cool, dark and quiet.
+TL;DR – think of your bedroom as a cave – it should be cool, dark, and quiet.
 And comfy as well.

 Temperature in the room.

-Your bedroom should be cool - typical ranges which you can find are equal to 60-67 °F (which is 15-19 range in °C - check it out with our temperature converter) or 65 - 72°F (18-22 °C).
-However, recommending specific values is difficult, as the temperature comfortable to one person may be not appropriate for another - so if it's too cold and you can't sleep, increase the temperature and adjust it to your needs.
-Just remember that it's easier to fall asleep in a cooler room, breath through your nose, and keep a set temperature of your brain and whole body.
-Also, too high temperature affects the REM sleep stage, essential for normal body physiology, so make sure that the heat doesn't affect your rest time.
+Your bedroom should be cool – it should typically range between(which is 15-19 °C) or (18-22 °C).
+However, recommending specific values is difficult as what is comfortable for one sleeper may not be for another.
+So keep these values as a recommendation, but feel free to adjust the temperature to your needs.
+Just remember that it's easier to fall asleep in a cooler room.
+Also, too high a temperature affects the REM sleep stage, which is essential for normal body physiology, so make sure that the heat doesn't affect your rest time.